What Is Youth MWLS?

 Will Cannon is a fifteen year old homeschooler from Indianapolis, IN.
 He has been UU all his life and attends All Souls Unitarian Church of Indianapolis.
 He is involved in planning events for the youth group at his church, and is a trained youth chaplain.
 Will is very excited to be returning to leadership school as Youth Staff this summer after attending last year as a student, and is most excited to meet all the amazing youth that will be attending.
 As a student, Will loved leadership school and believes it was a very unique and life-altering experience for him.

-Henry attended YMWLS in the summer of 2016, and found the experience to be truly transformational, and can't wait to be on staff for 2017.
-Hailing from the First Unitarian Society of Madison Wisconsin, Henry is an active member of his congregation and Madison Community at-large.
+Henry attended YMWLS in the summer of 2016, found the experience to be truly transformative, and can't wait to be on staff for 2017.
+Hailing from the First Unitarian Society of Madison, Wisconsin, Henry is an active member of his congregation and Madison community at-large; currently organizing around immigrant rights and the New Sanctuary Movement.
 When he isn't doing schoolwork in his bedroom (homeschooled), or lip-syncing to the latest Taylor Swift song (if you attend YMWLS you can count on several performances), Henry is taking the bus down to Chicago every weekend to study and perform improvisational comedy.
-He's so excited to be spending part of his summer with you, and the wonderful (i.e. unlimited!) cafeteria food of Luther College.
+He is so excited to be spending part of his summer with you and the wonderful (i.e. unlimited!) cafeteria food of Luther College.
 Henry also finds it awkward to write about himself in the third person.

 Sarah is excited to join YMWLS this year!
 Sarah is an adult advisor to the Heartland Area Youth Council.
 She has been a UU for more than twenty years, and much of her involvement with UU churches centers around RE and youth programs.
 She is currently a member of All Souls Unitarian Church in Indianapolis, IN.
 Sarah is a children's author.
 Her debut novel comes out from Feiwel and Friends/Macmillan this fall.
 She's also a homeschooling mom and freelance writer.
 In her spare time, she likes to garden, knit, read, and play Pokemon Go.